skanderjeddi/SpotMyLyrics/README.md

 # SpotMyLyrics
-A Java application used to automatically fetch (and store) the lyrics to the current Spotify song from the website AZLyrics (macOS + Windows, Linux support coming soon!)
+A Java application used to automatically fetch (and store) the lyrics to the current Spotify song from the website AZLyrics!
+NOW CROSSPLATFORM!

 ## Getting Started